 Audition posters went up around the village with the hope that someone would turn up.
 And they did – 22 adults and children.

-Having asked if any members of the local choir if anyone would like to be involved, Ann said she’d like to ‘do something’ back stage (has stage-managed every production since) and Gay also volunteered to help, and took on the onerous task of prompt and making endless cups of tea!
+Having asked if any members of the local choir if anyone would like to be involved, Ann said she’d like to ‘do something’ back stage and has stage-managed every production since.
+Gay also volunteered to help and has taken on many onerous tasks from prompt to helping with the costumes and most importantly making endless cups of tea!

 Rehearsals started in the damp, smelly Church Hall – many song lyrics referred to this unique aroma!
 The team soon realised that they needed lighting and staging, and someone said “why don’t you ask Ted? “.
 Ted had been in charge of the lighting for the pantos back in the 1980’s and was apparently waiting to be asked to help – and this completed the team and brought the whole production together.

-Polly recalls: “I can clearly remember our first ever night opening to a full house, with Liz and I sitting together clasping each other’s hands, feeling sick with nerves.
-Then the audience started to laugh and we said ‘it’s funny, they’re laughing, it really is
+Polly, the group’s Director, recalls: “I can clearly remember our first ever night opening to a full house, with Liz and I sitting together clasping each other’s hands, feeling sick with nerves.
+Then the audience started to laugh and we said ‘it’s funny, they’re laughing, it really is funny’!”

 The first production was a big success and so feeling spurred on the team decided to stage a summer youth production of Joseph and the Amazing Technicolor Dreamcoat.
-They’ve never looked back and every year have either produced a pantomime in January or a musical ( Wizard of Oz ), and after two more youth productions in the summer months ( Bugsy Malone and Jungle Book ) decided to let the adults have a go and performed a comedy play ( Inspector Drake ) in May 2017.
+They’ve never looked back and every year have either produced a pantomime in January or a musical ( Wizard of Oz ), and after two more youth productions in the summer months ( Bugsy Malone and Jungle Book ) decided to let the adults have a go and they performed a comedy play – Inspector Drake’s Last Case in May 2017.

-Very sadly last year their fabulous set designer Tony passed away, but before he did, he lined up another local retired set designer, Brian ( again, what are the chances?) to take over, and what an amazing job he has done.
-This year’s panto was Calamity Wayne, selling 6 performances, thanks to Gill who has done a great job of managing the tickets for every production.
+There have been a few changes since Wookey Theatre Group started.
+Liz decided to take a step back in 2013 and Ann has been the groups Producer ever since.
+Very sadly their fabulous set designer Tony passed away, but before he did, he lined up another local retired set designer, Brian ( again, what are the chances?) to take over, and what an amazing job he has done.
+In 2018 Bob joined the group and they soon put him to work as a prompt and more recently he helps manage the website.

 Polly says: “I quite often speak to other local theatre companies who struggle to get support, this just reminds me how lucky we are in our little village to have such an amazing array of talent.
 An audience member once said something that really resonated…’ as soon as you walk in there is such a strong sense of community and warmth’.